luiscoco/JavaSE-32.Maps/README.md

 ## HashMap

+Use **HashMap** if you need fast access to elements and order doesn't matter.

 Does not guarantee any specific order of elements.

 Offers constant-time performance for basic operations (add, remove, and get), assuming the hash function distributes the elements properly.